emmajanedrews/base-template/_posts/2017-11-01-how-buyers-and-sellers-can-take-advantage-of-the-current-market.md

   How is our real estate market beneficial to both buyers and sellers?
 Follow along for more.
 enclosure:
-pullquote: We have helped many clients sell their homes for record prices this year.
+pullquote: We've helped many clients sell their homes for record prices this year.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: false